ebel-magnin/circle-of-fifths/README.md

 The end result looks like this.

-![Circle of Fifths Screenshot](images/screenshot-500x294.png)
+![Circle of Fifths Screenshot](images/screenshot-500x294.png) The third scale degree of the D-major scale is F♯.
+This is lowered by one semi-tone making it F making is a Dm.
+The third scale degree of E-major is G♯, which is lowered to G. Third scale degree of A-major is C♯, which is lowered to C. Third and fifth scale degree of B-major is D♯ respectively F♯ are both lowered with one semi-tone making them D respectively F. This makes it a diminished B chord.

 ## 3.3 styles folder
 This folder contains the file **circle-of-fifths.css**, which holds basic css styles.